netconstructor/geocat-1/docs/eng/users/source/admin/harvesting/index.rst

 #.
 An OGC service using its GetCapabilities document.
 These include WMS, WFS, WPS and WCS services.
 #.
 An ArcSDE server.
 #.
 A THREDDS catalog.
 #.
-Feature data from an OGC WFS (GetFeature query).
+An OGC WFS using a GetFeature query.
 #.
 One or more Z3950 servers.

 Mechanism overview